 Results from the Canadian Human Activity Pattern Survey 2 indicate that Canadians spend approximately 90% of their time indoors (Matz et al. 2014), most of which (70%) is indoors at home, with less time (19%) spent at other indoor locations such as schools, public buildings, offices, factories, stores, and restaurants.
-Given the proportion of time spent indoors and the fact that most of the CO2 indoors comes from indoor sources-primarily occupant respiration-the concentration of CO2 in the indoor environment is an important consideration for the health of Canadians.
+Given the proportion of time spent indoors and the fact that most of the CO_2 indoors comes from indoor sources-primarily occupant respiration-the concentration of CO_2 in the indoor environment is an important consideration for the health of Canadians.

 Health Canada has completed several indoor exposure studies in multiple Canadian cities or regions.
-The results of these studies include residential indoor CO2 concentrations as well as levels in schools and daycare centres.
-Median CO2 levels measured in Health Canada studies in Canadian homes in six cities ranged from 418 to 729 ppm, and 95th percentiles from 477 to 1483 ppm (see Table 2).
-Based on existing data, overall, CO2 levels measured in on-reserve First Nations homes in Ontario and Manitoba and in Inuit communities in Nunavut were higher than those measured in other Canadian residences, with median and 95th percentiles ranging from 1058 to 1139 ppm, and from 2121 to 2436 ppm, respectively.
+The results of these studies include residential indoor CO_2 concentrations as well as levels in schools and daycare centres.
+Median CO_2 levels measured in Health Canada studies in Canadian homes in six cities ranged from 418 to 729 ppm, and 95th percentiles from 477 to 1483 ppm (see Table 2).
+Based on existing data, overall, CO_2 levels measured in on-reserve First Nations homes in Ontario and Manitoba and in Inuit communities in Nunavut were higher than those measured in other Canadian residences, with median and 95th percentiles ranging from 1058 to 1139 ppm, and from 2121 to 2436 ppm, respectively.
 Carbon dioxide levels measured in Health Canada studies in schools and daycare centres fell within the range of residential values (i.e., median and 95th percentile in four schools were 491 and 1171 ppm, respectively; mean in 21 daycare centres was 1333 ppm, with a standard deviation of 391 ppm).

 Figures 1 and 2 show a comparison between CO2 concentrations measured in Health Canada studies in Canadian homes (including on-reserve First Nations homes located in Ontario and Manitoba and in Inuit communities in Nunavut), schools, and daycare centres (see Table 2), and the range of concentrations associated with health effects in human studies (see Table 3).
 Median CO2 levels measured in Canadian homes in six cities are below the lowest level at which there was an association with any effects.
 However, median CO2 levels in on-reserve First Nations homes located in Ontario and Manitoba and in Inuit communities in Nunavut are slightly above levels at which associations with respiratory and mucous membrane symptoms, decreased concentration and lower test scores in school and office settings were observed (see Figure 1).
 When considering the range of 95th percentiles, the upper end of the measured levels in six cities is slightly above levels at which these associations were observed.
+The 95th percentiles in on-reserve First Nations homes located in Ontario and Manitoba and in Inuit communities in Nunavut are also above the range of concentrations and in Inuit communities in Nunavut are also above the range of concentrations were observed.
 The 95th percentiles in on-reserve First Nations homes located in Ontario and Manitoba and in Inuit communities in Nunavut are also above the range of concentrations associated with increased reports of headache, dizziness and tiredness.

-With respect to the small number of Canadian schools (4) and daycare centres (21) studied by Health Canada, the median CO2 level measured in occupied schools is below the CO2 concentrations associated with health effects.
-However, the 95th percentile CO2 level measured in schools and the mean CO2 level measured in daycare centres fall within the range of concentrations associated with increased reports of respiratory and mucous membrane symptoms, decreased concentration, lower test scores in school and office settings, headache, dizziness and tiredness (see Figure 2).
+With respect to the small number of Canadian schools (4) and daycare centres (21) studied by Health Canada, the median CO_2 level measured in occupied schools is below the CO_2 concentrations associated with health effects.
+However, the 95th percentile CO_2 level measured in schools and the mean CO_2 level measured in daycare centres fall within the range of concentrations associated with increased reports of respiratory and mucous membrane symptoms, decreased concentration, lower test scores in school and office settings, headache, dizziness and tiredness (see Figure 2).